DATA-BACKED GUIDE · UPDATED JULY 2026

 Garden fencing cost in the UK for supply and fit

 New fencing sounds simple until you price it and realise the posts, the ground and the removal of the old panels all add up.
-The cost depends on the length of the run, the panel style and whether you use timber or concrete posts.
-The real prices below come from actual prices, so you can see what a supply-and-fit job genuinely came to rather than a rough guess.
+The cost depends on the length of the run, the panel style, and whether you use timber or concrete posts.
+Two gardens of the same size can end up on very different totals once a slope, a stretch of clay, or a skip of old panels enters the job.
+The real prices below come from actual jobs, so you can see what a supply-and-fit run genuinely came to rather than a rough guess.

 The quick version

-• Length of run and panel height are the main things pushing the total up or down.
+- Length of run and panel height are the main things pushing the total up or down, since fencing is priced by the metre.

-• Concrete posts and gravel boards cost more up front but tend to outlast timber posts that rot at the base.
+- Concrete posts and gravel boards cost more up front but tend to outlast timber posts, which rot where they meet the soil.

-• Clearing and disposing of the old fence is real labour, so check whether it is in the quote.
+- Clearing and disposing of the old fence is real labour, so check whether it is in the quote or added on afterwards.

-• Difficult ground, slopes and tree roots slow the digging and can lift the price.
+- Difficult ground, slopes and tree roots slow the digging and can lift the price well above a flat, easy-access garden.

 What people actually paid